fplab/ui-for-pl/src/language-usability.rst

   * Distinction with language usability
 ..

-Application Programming Interfaces (APIs) are interfaces that mediate interactions between software components.
+Application Programming Interfaces (APIs) are user interfaces that serve a dual role: they are simultaneously the user interfaces that programmers use to interact with software components and formal interfaces that govern interactions between different software components.
-Examples include software libraries and frameworks, OS system calls, and web protocols.
+Examples include software libraries and frameworks, OS system call interfaces, and web protocols.
 Nearly every program written will use an API :cite:`myers2016improving`.

-The goal of the API designer is to create an API that a broad range of programmers can use in their applications.
+The goal of the API designer is to create an API that other programmers can use in their applications.
-This goal mirrors the goals of programming language designers -- an API designer must a create a service that is "usable" to a broad and vaguely scoped audience.
+This goal mirrors the goals of programming language designers -- an API designer must create a service that is "usable" to a vaguely scoped audience.
+This scope of an audience may be broad or narrow, depending on whether the API is general, or domain specific.
-Like languages, APIs must be simple enough to be used by users who are unaware of the inner workings of the API.
+Like languages, APIs must be simple enough to be used by users who are unaware of the inner workings of the API, whether the audience is broad or narrow.

-In many cases, both language and API design can be approached through a "bottom-up" manner -- designed with smaller components that can be combined to create complex behavior.
-However, in other cases, designing APIs involves involves putting a more usable layer atop a more complex existing API.
-This adds another layer of complexity in designing APIs.
-To illustrate this diffulty:
+APIs differ from Programming Languages (PL) in that PLs are axiomatic: a language definition defines a universe of programs.
+APIs operate within a programming language by making use of its primitive operations as well as other APIs.

+Individual APIs are often organized into frameworks.
+Some of these frameworks are extremely large, contributing to the difficulty of their design.
-    "The enormous size of public APIs contributes to these difficulties; for example, the Java Platform, Standard Edition API Specification includes more than 4,000 classes with more than 35,000 different methods, and Microsoft’s .NET Framework includes more than 140,000 classes, methods, properties, and fields."
+Microsoft’s .NET Framework includes more than 140,000 classes, methods, properties, and fields :cite:`myers2016improving`.
-    :cite:`myers2016improving`.

 API Design Considerations